cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

 Training

 #### Dataset Analysis
-Waymo Open Dataset is a real world autonomous driving dataset collected by Waymo.
+Waymo Open Dataset is composed of a real world autonomous driving images and LiDAR readings collected by Waymo.
+In this project, we would be looking into the real time images collected as the training dataset to analysis road conditions, identify vechicles, pedestrians, cyclists, etc.

+The dataset is formatted as TFRrecords.
+TFRrecords a binary format structure, created by protocol buffer for the reason of serialization.

 #### Cross-validation